gist-ailab/MART/README.md

 - [X] (2024.09.19) Official repository of 🛒MART🛒 is released
 - [X] (2024.09.30) Update ECCV poster
 - [X] (2024.11.21) Train and evaluation code for ETH-UCY dataset is uploaded
-- [ ] (2024.xx.xx) Train and evaluation code for SDD dataset is uploaded
+- [X] (2024.11.22) Train and evaluation code for SDD dataset is uploaded
+- [] (2024.xx.xx) Source code for convert SDD dataset from PECNet is uploaded
+- [] (2024.xx.xx) Source code for visualization is uploaded

 ## 🖼️ ECCV Poster